 If you can't even be in the shower without having your phone on, why is that?
 What is it about being with you and your own thoughts that's so uncomfortable?
 When that is the case, that being with ourselves is so uncomfortable, we are looking for an escape.

-So, that can be constantly having on music or podcasts or an audio book in the background, which, you know, if you want to listen to my audio book, that's okay; How to Lose Weight for the Last Time available now in Audible.
+So, that can be constantly having music or podcasts or an audio book in the background, which, you know, if you want to listen to my audio book, that's okay; How to Lose Weight for the Last Time available now in Audible.

 But besides that, what do we do?
 We do other distraction behavior.
 We eat, we watch shows until we can't keep our eyelids open.
 We drink alcohol to get that voice to be quiet.